-Food Deserts, as defined by the American Nutrition Association, are parts of the country lacking in adequate supply of fresh fruit, vegetables, and other healthy whole foods, usually in impoverished areas.
+Food Deserts, as defined by the American Nutrition Association, are parts of the country lacking an adequate supply of fresh fruit, vegetables, and other healthy whole foods, usually in impoverished areas.
 This is largely due to a lack of grocery stores, farmers’ markets, healthy food providers, and often times the lack of a car to get to the areas with more grocery selection.
 To put this into perspective, approximately 23.5 million Americans are currently living in food deserts.

 Simply put, communities that can’t easily access healthy foods tend to eat less healthily than communities that can.
 Unhealthy eating habits lead to weight gain and ultimately the biggest health concern linked to food deserts, obesity.
-Obesity increases peoples risk for all kinds of health issues such as diabetes, heart disease, stroke, and high blood pressure.
-These risk are especially important to keep in mind for young, developing children.
-Our brains and bodies rely on key nutrients to grow, and it has been proven that not getting enough foods rich in iron, vitamin A or iodine lead to cognitive difficulties, weaker immune systems, and stunted growth.
+Obesity increases people’s risk for all kinds of health issues such as diabetes, heart disease, stroke, and high blood pressure.
+These risks are especially important to keep in mind for young, developing children.
+Our brains and bodies rely on key nutrients to grow, and it has been proven that not getting enough foods rich in iron, vitamin A or iodine leads to cognitive difficulties, weaker immune systems, and stunted growth.

 1) Find a good grocery store or supermarket to go to occasionally and stock up on dried and frozen produce that can last several months.
 Implement small changes to improve the way you eat.
 Choose foods and beverages that contain less sodium, saturated fat, and added sugars.

 2) Carpool and plan your grocery trips in advance with others!
 This will make the drive cheaper and effectively adds a social element to your visit!